 Your MS in Information Systems from the University of Colorado Denver gives you a wide choice of courses.
-Your course of study includes the Business School's common body of knowledge and an Information Systems Specialization area.
-The courses are available on campus, online and in the hybrid (partially online and partially on campus) format.
+This degree consists of 30 credit hours and your course of study includes an Information Systems Specialization area.

 Recently, new regulatory environments have required companies to provide better documentation of their accounting and IT systems to improve the management and disclosure of their business processes for better financial and regulatory controls.
 Accounting and IT professionals have significant roles in audit and control activities, since they control the systems that monitor and report on finance, planning and operations.
 The courses within this specialization cover:

 - The strategies for integrating governance and compliance

 - The IT organization's financial and business intelligence services

 Business Intelligence (BI) systems combine operational data with analytical tools to present complex and competitive information to planners and decision makers.
 The objective is to improve the timeliness and quality of inputs to the decision process.
 BI is used to understand:

 - The state of the art, trends, and future directions in the markets

 - The technologies and regulatory environment in which the firm competes